eljago/cinehorarios/Pods/Harpy/README.md

 ``` obj-c
 [[Harpy sharedInstance] setForceLanguageLocalization<#HarpyLanguageConstant#>];
 ```

+### How to test Harpy
+Temporarily change the version string in Xcode to an older version than the one that's currently available in the App Store.
+Afterwards, build and run your app, and you should see the alert.

 ### Supported Devices Compatibility
 As of **v2.7.1**, this feature was removed, as Apple  stopped updating the `supportedDevices` key in the iTunes Lookup API route.